Ready or Not (video game): Development

 Development began in June 2016 and a reveal trailer was released on YouTube on May 3, 2017.
 An alpha version of the game was made available on August 19, 2019 for owners of the Supporter Edition under a non-disclosure agreement.
 Supporters and select YouTubers were invited to a PvP test in April 2020 and were allowed to publish footage.
-The game was released on Steam Early Access on December 17, 2021.
+The game was released on Steam early access on December 17, 2021.

 At The Game Awards 2023, VOID Interactive announced that 1.0 would be released on December 13, 2023.
 The full release included missions dealing with swatting and illegal crypto mining.
 The 1.0 release also addresses overhauls to the effectiveness of less-lethal equipment, mental health in law enforcement, inter-agency cooperation, and officer personality traits.
-Similar to SWAT 3, Ready Or Not 's 1.0 release will include sophisticated AI that performs actions such as restraining suspects and taking cover autonomously rather than relying on player input.
+Similar to SWAT 3, Ready Or Not 's 1.0 release included sophisticated AI that performs actions such as restraining suspects and taking cover autonomously rather than relying on player input.

-Two additional DLCs for the game were released later in 2024.
-The first, released in Spring, named Home Invasion, contains new maps, along with new weapons.
-The second, released on December 10, 2024, named Dark Waters, contains additional maritime maps, along with new weapons and new mechanics.
+Four additional DLCs for the game were released later after the game’s release out of early access.
+The first, released on July 23, 2024, titled Home Invasion, contains new maps, along with new weapons.
+The second, released on December 10, 2024, titled Dark Waters, contains additional maritime maps, along with new weapons and new mechanics.
+Los Suenos Stories, the third, released along with the game's release to consoles on July 15, 2025, with two new missions.
+This DLC also removed and censored certain topics in the game, including nudity on some characters and detailed child exploitation that could be seen on computer monitors and in photographs in some levels.
+The fourth DLC, Boiling Point, was released on March 12, 2026, and contains three missions, new weapons and cosmetic items, multiple bug fixes.